douglasgreen/outlines/computing/data_science/xml.md

 ### Case Studies and Real-World Applications of XML

 XML (eXtensible Markup Language) has been implemented in a wide range of industries and applications, demonstrating its versatility and robustness.
-Let\'s explore some detailed case studies and the lessons learned from real-world applications of XML.
+Let's explore some detailed case studies and the lessons learned from real-world applications of XML.

 #### Case Studies of XML Implementation